yii2tech/ar-variation/README.md

 Pay attention to the fact behavior is working through the 'has many' relation declared in the main ActiveRecord to the variation ActiveRecord.
 In the above example it will be relation 'translations'.
 You also have to declare default variation relation as 'has one', this can be easily done via [[\yii2tech\ar\variation\VariationBehavior::hasDefaultVariationRelation()]] method.
-Such relation inherits all infomation from the source one and applies extra condition on variation option reference, which is determined by [[\yii2tech\ar\variation\VariationBehavior::defaultVariationOptionReference]].
+Such relation inherits all information from the source one and applies extra condition on variation option reference, which is determined by [[\yii2tech\ar\variation\VariationBehavior::defaultVariationOptionReference]].
+This reference should provide default value, which matches value of [[\yii2tech\ar\variation\VariationBehavior::variationOptionReferenceAttribute]] of the variation entity.

 ## Accessing variation attributes <span id="accessing-variation-attributes"></span>

+Having `defaultVariationRelation` is important for the usage of the variation attributes.
 Being applied [[\yii2tech\ar\variation\VariationBehavior]] allows access to the variation fields as they were the main one: